skearnes/rdkit-utils/README.md

 --------

 ### High-level molecule reading and writing
 Read and write multiple molecule file formats using the same interface.
-The `MolReader` class automatically __perceives conformers__ and can optionally __remove salts__&mdash;features that are not provided by the molecule suppliers in the RDKit:
+The `MolReader` class automatically __perceives conformers__ and can optionally __remove salts__.

 ```python
 from rdkit_utils.serial import MolReader